 The funds are allocated every year, in the form of fixed and different amounts, to different designations of the faculty members.
 Assistant Professors, Associate Professors, Professors, and Distinguished Chair Professors receive Rs.
 1 Lakh, Rs.
 2 Lakh, Rs.
 3 Lakh and Rs.
 4 Lakh, respectively.
 The funds are made available to meet various kinds of expenses related to research.
-They can be used to procure equipment, of all possible kinds, which are needed for field-based, or laboratory-based work, or even any specialised form of teaching.
+They can be used to procure equipment, of all possible kinds, which are needed for field based, or laboratory-based work, or even any specialised form of teaching.
 They can be used for the purchase of books, or subscriptions of journals, and journal databases, necessary for any scholar in any particular field of study.
 They can be used to pay for membership in any professional academic association of scholars.
 The funds can be used to attend conferences, nationally and internationally.
 In order to facilitate appropriate use of the funds, scholars are asked to submit applications, with detailed description of the purpose for which they are requesting for the funds.
 These applications are assessed by the Vice-Chancellor, and the Finance Officer, following which funds are disbursed.
 The funds are spent by all scholars following the rules of purchase framed by the Government of West Bengal, and accounts of the expenditure are maintained, submitted, and audited following the same rules.
-The Finance department of the university, in order to enable these activities, have drafted clear rules of procedure, enlisted different kinds of registered vendors through whom purchase is made, and made all these details available to the faculty.

-Equipments, books, and other non-perishable academic material purchased with these funds are considered assets of the University, and not properties of the scholars who purchased them.
+Equipment's, books, and other non-perishable academic material purchased with these funds are considered assets of the University, and not properties of the scholars who purchased them.
 The University grants full freedom of use of such materials to the scholars who have procured them during their tenure.
 However, if and when the concerned faculty member leaves the university she/he is requested to return these items, or is given the option to purchase them, after having deducted the necessary cost of depreciation that the items have undergone over the period of time they were in use.
-In this manner a just, equitable, and efficient system of allocation, use, and distribution of public funds is maintained by the university administration.